kai687/sphinxawesome-theme/docs/demo/lists.rst

 -------------

 Choose an ordered list,
-when the order of the items matter.
+when the order of the items matters.
-For example, in step-by-step instructions.
+For example, use ordered lists in step-by-step instructions.

 #.
 Step 1
 #.
 Step 2